 After Carbon Black went public, Mrs. T. and I had some discussions (I co-led the first institutional round when it was called Bit9; details here and here).
 I’m excited to announce that our family will take all of those winnings and invest them in startups.
 We also will donate 100% of any gains to charities.

 Why do this?
 First, we want to back entrepreneurs.

 Second, generating capital for our charities is massively motivating.
 We love Nomi Network, for example, and their work battling sex trafficking.

-- Goal: Invest in 70 entrepreneurs over seven years.
+- Goal: Invest in 80 entrepreneurs over eight years.
 Leverage capitalism for altruism

 - Geography: USA